NCAR/mlso-api-client/docs/usage.rst

        START_DATE      STRING    '2013-09-30T18:57:54'
        END_DATE        STRING    '2025-03-24T21:04:20'

-Retrieve information about the products for UCoMP.
+To retrieve information about the products available for UCoMP:

 .. code-block:: IDL